entropycode/w3f-m1-runtime/README.md

 ---
-title: "Feedback Module"
+# Feedback Module
 ---

 The feedback module facilitate users to create polls with certain options and expiration times, this is an example module used to demonstrate this [CLI tool]().

-This documents the logic behind the feedback module.
+Please see [MANUAL] for build instructions and additional information.

 #### Poll